 Get started with your South African life partner visa application

 If you can’t wait any longer to join your partner in South Africa, get the ball rolling straight away.

 The first step is doing an immigration assessment.
-Ours take only a couple of minutes, is free of charge and you can do it here.
+Ours take only a couple of minutes, is free of charge, and you can complete it on our website.

-Our consultants will contact you to discuss your eligibility as well as the complete list of requirements and endorsements if necessary.
+Our consultants will contact you to discuss your eligibility and advise on the way forward, the application process, and the costs involved.

-It’s only the start of the process, but the sooner you get started, the sooner you’ll be able to join your partner in South Africa.
+The sooner you get started, the sooner you’ll be able to pack your bags